daqhris/MissionEnrollment/README.md

   - `NEXT_PUBLIC_EAS_CONTRACT_ADDRESS`: Address of the EAS contract
   - `NEXT_PUBLIC_DEFAULT_CHAIN`: Chain ID (default: 8453 for Base)
   - `PRIVATE_KEY`: For contract deployment and testing
-- Note: Ensure that sensitive information such as private keys are securely managed and not included in public repositories.
-Use secure secrets management for deployment credentials.

 ### Installation